-Some people don’t even own a desktop or a laptop anymore since you can do so many things on a smartphone, like shopping.
-You can expect that many of the customers on your website use their mobile devices, making it more important than ever to improve your eCommerce website’s mobile experience.
+Some people don’t even own a desktop or a laptop anymore since you can do many things on a smartphone, like shopping.
+In addition, you can expect that many of the customers on your website use their mobile devices, making it more critical than ever to improve your eCommerce website’s mobile experience.

 Your competition is optimizing for mobile, which means if you don’t, you’ll begin falling behind in no time.

 Social Media Shopping

 There are now more social shoppers than ever.
 Your customers can find you on social media and purchase your items thanks to Facebook’s “Buy” button and Instagram Checkout.
 Your consumers are on social media, which means that your social media strategy should be aimed at helping them more easily purchase products at their convenience.